Testicular Cancer

 In 3 days, without leaving home.

-The vast majority of testicular tumors are diagnosed by the appearance of a lump in the testicle, which is often painless.
-In cases where there is pain, it usually appears progressively, although it may appear suddenly if the tumor is complicated by infection (orchiepididymitis) or if it bleeds.
+The vast majority of testicular tumours are diagnosed by the appearance of a lump in the testicle, which is often painless.
+In cases where there is pain, it usually appears progressively, although it may appear suddenly if the tumour becomes complicated.

-In some patients there may be back or abdominal pain, caused because the painful stimuli of the testicle are directed to that place or because there are metastases in lymph nodes in the retroperitoneum.
+In some patients there may be pain in the back or abdomen, caused by painful stimuli from the testicle being directed there or by lymph node metastases in the retroperitoneum.

 In cases where there are metastases in other organs (lung, brain, bone, etc.), these can produce very varied symptoms, depending on their location.